- Definition & Video

-- If the deficit cannot be cleared within 30 days provide GCA with a deficit resolution plan as provided for in the deficit resolution policy above.
+- If the deficit cannot be cleared within 30 days, provide GCA with a deficit resolution plan as described above.

-- If the deficit is not cleared or an approved deficit resolution plan is not in place GCA will notify the Dean’s office for assistance in clearing the deficit.
+- If the deficit is not cleared or an approved deficit resolution plan is not in place, GCA will contact the Dean’s Office for assistance in clearing the deficit.

-- When disallowed costs are determined after the end of the budget period and it is not possible to extend the budget period departments are to promptly, upon notification transfer the cost to non-grant and contract budget.
+- When disallowed costs are determined after the end of the budget period and it is not possible to extend the budget period, departments are to promptly upon notification transfer the costs to a non-grant and contract budget.
 It is not appropriate to use a deficit transfer in this situation.

-- The specific disallowed cost must be transferred using the MyFD cost transfer process.
+- The specific disallowed costs must be transferred using the MyFD cost transfer process.

-- In all cases if the disallowed cost is not transferred off the sponsored budget within 30 days of when the notice of unallowable cost is sent to the department GCA will contact the Deans’ office for assistance in removing the unallowable cost.
+- In all cases if the disallowed cost is not transferred off the sponsored budget within 30 days of GCA's notice of unallowable costs, GCA will contact the Dean's Office for assistance in removing the unallowable costs.

-- If unable to get requisitions approved due to a deficit and the deficit transfer is in process, note this when submitting the requisition.
+- If unable to get requisitions approved due to a deficit, and a deficit transfer is in process, note this when submitting requisitions.